citrus/which_browser/README.md

     bundle
     bundle exec rake

-There is also a sinatra app in test/dummy for a demo, development and real-life testing.
-Install sintra (`gem install sinatra`) if you don't have it, then run:
+There is also a sinatra app in `test/dummy` for a demo and real-life testing.
+Install sinatra (`gem install sinatra`) if you don't have it, then run:

+    cd which_browser
     ruby test/dummy/app.rb

-Now open your browser to [http://localhost:4567](http://localhost:4567)
+Now open your browser to [http://localhost:4567](http://localhost:4567) and fiddle with your user agent.

 License